Halloween at Universal Studios Japan with Kids

 In October, you’ll find lots of kids and even adults dressed in Halloween costumes.
 It’s a great time to get into the Halloween spirit!

-I also suggest checking what kind of anime collaborations are running at Universal Studios Japan and dressing your kids in costumes related to characters in those anime.
-For instance, when we went there was (and still is) a Demon Slayer collab at USJ.
-My daughter dressed as Shinobu Kocho and her friend dressed as Kanao Tsuyuri.
+For instance, when we went, there was a Demon Slayer collab at USJ.
+To mark the occasion, my daughter dressed as Shinobu Kocho and her friend dressed as Kanao Tsuyuri.
 They looked so adorable and got lots of compliments from people.

 We also ran into some adults dressed like other characters from Demon Slayer so we took a group photo of the cosplayers and our kids.
 It was a great experience and the photo will become a wonderful memory.